MethaneRain84/Weather-Jupyter-Notebooks/GOES Satellite Maps/Issues/README.md

-Trying to be a professional coder and address my problems in a logical manner.
+Trying to be a professional coder and address my problems in a logical manner, here are the problems I'm experiencing.

 * GOES-16 Lambert Conformal Projection misalignment (west coast)